codegirls/materials/section/time-machine.md

 things to see if you understand what happens.

-Other things can happen if you get older, for example, you could get smarter, less naive or happier. it's up to you, change the time machine to do something slightly different.
+Other things can happen if you get older, for example, you could get smarter, less naive or happier.
+It's up to you, change the time machine to do something slightly different.

 ## Loops